danhetrick/shabti/README.md

 ## `emoji.js`

 This module adds a function that can add [ASCIImojis](http://asciimoji.com) to text.
 Originally written by [Volker Wieban](mailto:thesquidpeople@gmail.com), this gives over 350 different ASCII-based emojis that can be added to text.
-To add an emoji, put the emoji's keyword in parenthesis in the input text.
+To add an emoji, put the emoji's keyword in parenthesis in the input text:

 ```javascript
 var example = emojify("Where is bear? (bear)");
 message(TARGET,example);
 ```

+Not all ASCIImojis will render correctly in IRC clients, and many will not render correctly in the console; use at your own risk.
+For a complete list of ASCIImojis, see the [ASCIImoji website](http://asciimoji.com).

 ### `emojify(TEXT)`